fsan19/BirdGame/README.md

 Tools such as Eclipse IDE can generate core design from a UML diagram.

-Differences between Operating Systems can cause problems like screen flicker, file pathing issues to locate resources so we need to be wary about these.
+Differences between Operating Systems can cause problems like screen flicker, file pathing issues to locate resources so we need to be wary of these.
 However these are not too difficult to fix, although I reccomend you sort that stuff out early on in the process of making your game.

 Great Resources to Check Out